HQAnime/AnimeGo-Re/project/README.md

 - Setup [flutter](https://flutter.dev/docs/get-started/install)
 - Run `flutter run` to install on your device

+Currently running on Flutter 2.8.1 and Dart 2.15.1.

 # Firebase
 It is important to enable debug mode.
 This way, all events are sent immediately.
 ~~~